Noughts + Crosses: Series 1

-The Guardians Josh Lee gave the television series four out of five stars, describing it as a "reverse-race love story that is vital viewing."
+The Guardians Josh Lee gave the first series four out of five stars, describing it as a "reverse-race love story that is vital viewing."
 Lee praised the series for highlighting the challenges that working-class white people and people of colour share in the real world through its depiction of racism in an alternative world dominated by African supremacy.

+Series 2

+The Guardians Jack Seale gave the second series two out of five stars, remarking that the show's aim to "be a chilling fable, a talking point, a shaming call to action" was undercut by confused priorities as an adaptation, explaining, "It airs late and features too much swearing, violence and politics for a young audience, while perhaps not being brutal enough for an adult saga with such a strong premise.".